-As of the June 30, 2019 valuation, all amortization layers with periods greater than 22 years as of July 1, 2020 were amortized over periods not to exceed 22 years.
+As of the June 30, 2019 valuation, all existing amortization layers were set to be amortized over a maximum 22-year period and now have a period of 20 years or less.
 Future actuarial gains and losses are amortized over new closed 20-year periods, beginning with the date the contribution is first expected to be made.
 This is referred to as layered amortization.

-For the June 30, 2020 valuation, 12 amortization layers were used to calculate the total amortization payment beginning July 1, 2021.
+For the June 30, 2021 valuation, 13 amortization layers were used to calculate the total amortization payment beginning July 1, 2022.

-Projected Salary Increases
+General Wage Growth and Projected Salary Increases

+3.25 Percent Wage Growth and Various Rates

-Rates of annual salary increases assumed for the purpose of the valuation range from 3.51 percent to 12.54 percent.
-In addition to increases in salary due to promotions and longevity, the increases include an assumed 3.25 percent per annum rate of increase in the general wage level of membership.
-Increases are assumed to occur mid-year (i.e., January 1) and apply only to base salary, excluding Megaflex (active employee benefits) compensation.
-The mid-year timing reflects that salary increases occur throughout the year, or on average, mid-year.
-For plans with a one-year final average compensation period, actual average annual compensation is used.
-These rates were adopted beginning with the June 30, 2019 valuation.
+Projected salary increases: 3.51 percent to 12.54 percent.

+The total expected increase in salary includes both merit and the general wage increase assumption of 3.25 percent per annum.
+The total result is compounded rather than additive.
+Increases are assumed to occur in the middle of the fiscal year (i.e., January 1) and apply only to base salary.
+The mid-year timing reflects that salary increases occur throughout the year, or on average mid-year.

+The General Wage Growth rate was adopted beginning with the June 30, 2016 valuation.
+The rate was reaffirmed in the 2019 triennial experience study.

+The Projected Salary Increases were adopted beginning with the June 30, 2019 valuation.